ee09115/conde_simulator/README.md

 Clone this repository into the src folder inside the catkin workspace and compile it.

 ## Running
-Step 1: To launch the simulation world run, Fig. 3:
+Step 1: To launch the simulation world for D1 and D2 challenges run, Fig. 3:

 	roslaunch conde_world main.launch

+For D3 challenge run one of the following commands:

+	roslaunch conde_world main_d3_1.launch

+	roslaunch conde_world main_d3_2.launch

 Step 2: To control the signalling panels run, Fig. 4:

 	rosrun gazebo_semaphore gazebo_semaphore_node